HealthDataInsight/way_of_working-code_linting-hdi/docs/way_of_working/code-linting/index.md

 Language-specific configs are in the project root or `.github/linters/`.
 See [linters.md](linters.md) for the complete list.

-To customise for your project, talk to the code standards team and modify the config files as needed, keeping changes minimal and well documented.
-Changes to linting configs require Pull Request review by the code-standards-team.
+To customise for your project, talk to a member of [code-standards-team](https://github.com/orgs/HealthDataInsight/teams/code-standards-team) and modify the config files as needed, keeping changes minimal and well documented.
+Pull Request changing linting configs require review by a member of code-standards-team.

 ## Handling Exceptions